Identifying and Exploiting Structure in Robot Co-Design: Co-Design Tasks

 \section{Co-Design Tasks}

-To identify inductive biases for co-design, we assess the underlying optimization landscapes.
+We gain insights into the structure of co-design problems by analyzing their optimization landscapes.
 Since the landscapes depend on the chosen co-design tasks, we first describe them.
-To ensure the identified biases are applicable to various tasks, our analysis spans both manipulation and locomotion.
-Since we rely on gradients to analyze the landscapes, we parameterize the co-design spaces with continuous parameters only.

-While these tasks are relatively simple, they capture the complexity of real-world co-design tasks in two ways: 1)~The co-design spaces are sufficiently high-dimensional to make exhaustive search infeasible.
-2)~The complex interaction between soft morphology and the environment makes the tasks unintuitive to co-design for, making computational methods necessary to find high-quality co-designs.
+To ensure the structure is widely applicable, our analysis spans both manipulation and locomotion tasks, two variants of each differing in dimensionality.
+Since we rely on gradients for analysis, we consider only continuous co-design spaces.
+We use the automatic differentiation in JAX~\cite{bradburyJAXComposableTransformations2018b} to compute gradients of the quality function with respect to co-design parameters.
+While these tasks are relatively simple, they capture the complexity of real-world co-design tasks: 1)~The co-design spaces are sufficiently high-dimensional~(Table~\ref{co-design-problems}) to make exhaustive search infeasible.
+2)~Complex interaction between soft morphology and the environment makes manual parameter tuning unintuitive, making computational co-design necessary.